Top Five Items for a Smooth Move

 They don't write entire books about this stuff for nothing.
 It's a miracle worker and a lifesaver.
 Sealing packing boxes and repairing rips and tears are just the beginning.
 In a pinch, duct tape can stand in for most any adhesive.
 Neven Lee Gibbs of Nevada has used it to fix hoses, repair an aircraft rudder, and even make an emergency boat.
 NASA felt so sure of its usefulness, it kept rolls on board its space shuttles.

-And the Number One item for a smooth move?
+item for a smooth move?
 Drum roll, please.
 Sharpie!
 By far, the item receiving the most votes was this marking miracle.
 It makes organizing a breeze.

 Top uses include: